neelam-007/gateway/lib/repository/json/README.txt

 the existing code only check the first character or the first two character if the first is a minus sign.

 based on the client's requirement, they like to preserve the leading 0, as such, we will be removing the numeric value conversion bit.

+IMPORTANT NOTE:  The ServerJsonTransformationAssertion currently (as of Icefish) uses the -l7p2 jar but it currently bypasses the org.json.XML class in favor of its own private modified version CustomizedJsonXml which fixes a few more bugs (as noted in its header) and makes the number output behavior configurable.